Features

 No More Bypassing Token Metadata

 A good example of why this can be problematic is that Token Metadata cannot enforce secondary sales royalties.
-Even though the royalty percentage is stored on the Metadata account, it is up to the user or program that performs the transfer to decide whether they want to honour it or not.
-We talk more about this and how PNFTs fix this issue in a section below.
+Even though the royalty percentage is stored on the Metadata account, it is up to the user or program that performs the transfer to decide whether they want to honor it or not.
+We talk more about this and how pNFTs fix this issue in a section below.

-Programmable NFTs are introduced to solve this issue in a flexible way that allows creators to customise the authorization layer of their assets.
+Programmable NFTs are introduced to solve this issue in a flexible way that allows creators to customize the authorization layer of their assets.

 Programmable NFTs work as follows: